dart-lang/ecosystem/pkgs/firehose/README.md

 ## Conventions and setup

-When run from a PR, this tool will validate the package pubspecs and and changelogs and indicate whether the criteria for publishing has been met.
+When run from a PR, this tool will validate the package pubspecs and changelogs and indicate whether the criteria for publishing has been met.
 Generally, each PR should add a new entry to the changelog, rev the pubspec version, and the changelog version and pubspec version should agree.